HONEST COMPARISON

 What’s the main difference between Skyyn and TroveSkin?

-Skyyn outputs a 0 to 100 score plus four sub-scores (Glow, Texture, Pores, Evenness), so you can measure change as a number week to week.
+Skyyn outputs a 0 to 100 score plus four sub-scores (Luminosity, Microtexture, Pore Visibility, Tone Uniformity), and adds product label reports for shelf context.
 TroveSkin centers its experience on progress photos and community accountability.
-Both track change over time, but Skyyn makes it quantitative and TroveSkin makes it visual and social.
+Both track change over time, but Skyyn makes it quantitative and product-aware while TroveSkin makes it visual and social.

 Can I use both Skyyn and TroveSkin?